toopay/toopay.github.io/about.md

 ### Author

 Self-proclaimed software engineer for this recent 7 years.
-I am a pretty much regular family person with nikotin, caffeine and alcohol issue.
+I am a pretty much regular family person with ~~nikotin~~ , caffeine and alcohol issue.

 Me and my wife launch a humble [coffee shop](https://facebook.com/jeycoffee) at 2014, which perhaps the most notable achievement i had as an entrepreneur.